-Palawan, known for its rich biodiversity and pristine landscapes, is a haven for birdwatching enthusiasts.
+Palawan, known for its rich biodiversity and pristine landscapes, it’s a haven for birdwatching enthusiasts.

 The island is home to a diverse array of bird species, including endemics and migratory birds.
 Some of the species you may find: